Carol Danvers (Marvel Cinematic Universe): Origin and Kree–Skrull War

 Rambeau and her daughter Monica reveal that Vers is Carol Danvers, who was once like family to them.
 Talos, arriving unarmed, explains that the Skrulls are refugees searching for a new home and that Lawson was Mar-Vell, a renegade Kree scientist helping them.
 Talos plays a recovered recording from Lawson's jet, prompting Danvers to remember the crash, whereby she absorbed the energy from the ensuing explosion, gaining powers but losing her memory.
 Devastated by the truth, she suffers a breakdown that Maria and Talos help her through.

-Danvers, Talos, Fury, and Rambeau locate Lawson's cloaked laboratory orbiting Earth, where Lawson hid several Skrulls, including Talos' family, and the Tesseract - the power source of Lawson's engine.
+Danvers, Talos, Fury, Goose, and Rambeau locate Lawson's cloaked laboratory orbiting Earth, where Lawson hid several Skrulls, including Talos' family, and the Tesseract – the power source of Lawson's engine.
 There, Danvers is captured by Starforce and interfaces with the Supreme Intelligence.
 Danvers removes the Kree implant that suppressed her powers during their conversation, allowing her to reach her full potential.
 In the subsequent battle, Fury retrieves Goose, who is revealed to be an alien called a Flerken.
 Goose swallows the Tesseract and scratches Fury, blinding his left eye.
 Danvers destroys a Kree bomber, forcing Kree officer Ronan the Accuser and his squadron to retreat before overpowering Yon-Rogg on Earth and sending him back to Hala with a warning to the Supreme Intelligence.
+Danvers departs to help the Skrulls find a new place to live, while leaving Fury a modified pager to contact her in an emergency.

-Danvers departs to help the Skrulls find a new home world, leaving Fury a modified pager to contact her in an emergency.
-Meanwhile, Fury drafts an initiative to locate and bring together heroes like Danvers.
+However, by 1997, Danvers is unsuccessful in finding the Skrulls a home.
+Danvers returns to Hala to fulfill her warning and after fighting off Dar-Benn and other Kree, uses her power to destroy the Supreme Intelligence.
+Her actions unintentionally causes Hala to lose natural resources and to undergo a civil war making her feel guilty.